 For tidal freshwater and brackish wetlands in the Delta and Suisun Marsh, vulnerability is defined as either the transition from high marsh to low marsh or complete drowning in response to sea level rise.
-Persistence of mid- to high marsh in the Delta and Suisun Marsh depends on a variety of factors, including rate of sea level rise, sediment availability, vegetation type, salinity regime, and availability of upland transition space.
+Persistence of mid- to high marsh in the Delta and Suisun Marsh depends on a variety of factors, including rate of sea level rise, sediment availability, vegetation type, salinity regime, and availability of upland transition zone.
 The habitat evolution projections for Delta and Suisun Marsh tidal marshes based on the results of the WARMER modeling are shown in Table 5-14.
-For mid-century (2050) sea level rise scenarios, high marsh tidal wetlands will not be at risk of habitat transitions or drowning under one foot of sea level rise.
-Under two feet of sea level rise, tidal freshwater wetlands in the Delta will be at risk of transitioning to low marsh, but brackish tidal wetlands in Suisun Marsh will persist and keep pace with sea level rise.
+For mid-century (2050) sea level rise scenarios, high marsh tidal wetlands will not be at risk of habitat transitions or drowning under 1 foot of sea level rise.
+Under 2 feet of sea level rise, tidal freshwater wetlands in the Delta will be at risk of transitioning to low marsh, but brackish tidal wetlands in Suisun Marsh will persist and keep pace with sea level rise.
+If sea level rise increases salinity in the system, tidal wetland ecosystems may be subject to changes in plant community composition that further compromises their ability to keep pace with sea level rise.